 In Science, Mrs Huntriss will be teaching them the topic ‘Animals including humans’.
 They will be learning all about the characteristics, life processes and adaptations of animals and humans.
 Some of the life processes they will learn about include nutrition, digestion and reproduction.

 Computing this half term will focus on e-safety ensuring that children are aware of how they can use technology safely.

 Both Mr Cairns and I will be providing P.E. lessons this term.
 We will be helping the children improve their skills at tag rugby, football, basketball and athletics.
 As well as the P.E. lessons we also have lots of school competitions coming up in the not too distant future including football and tag rugby.P.E. will be on Wednesday and Friday afternoons; your child will need suitable clothing and shoes for outdoor activities.
 P.E. kits can be brought in on a Monday and then taken home on Friday if necessary.

-I am happy to help at any time so if you do have any questions please let me know.
+I will be happy to help at any time so if you do have any questions please let me know.

 Mr Dan Walker